atomix/atomix/README.md

 ### Configuring resources

 Each Copycat instance can support any number of various named resources. *Resource* is an abstract term for all of the high level log-based data types provided by Copycat.
-Ultimately, each structure - whether is be an event log, state machine, or collection - is backed by a Raft replicated log that is managed by the Copycat cluster coordinator internally.
+Ultimately, each resource - whether is be an event log, state log, state machine, or collection - is backed by a Raft replicated log that is managed by the Copycat cluster coordinator internally.

 It's important to note that *all cluster resources must be configured prior to opening the Copycat instance.* This is